I Have Nipple Hair! Do All Women Have Hairy Nipples?

 Nipple hair: Some women have a lot, some have a little, and sometimes it pops up out of nowhere.
-You may not have ever thought about it before, or perhaps it makes you feel self-conscious.
+You may not have ever thought about hairy nipples before, or perhaps it makes you feel self-conscious about your boob.

-What's normal?
-When should you be concerned?
+Are hairy nipples normal?
+When should a woman be concerned?
 And if you want to remove it, what's the best way to go about it?
 We spoke with experts to get the scoop on this hairy situation.

 When it comes to nipple hair, according to Constance Chen, M.D., board-certified plastic surgeon and breast reconstruction specialist, there is no normal.
 "Human beings have hair all over their body," Chen said.
 "Sometimes human hair is thin and clear and sometimes it's thicker and darker.
 Some women have darker visible hair around their nipples."